Asgaroth-Wrynn/Trackmania-Input-Viewer/README.md

 - Windows (other versions)

 #### Doesn't work
-- anything that isn't Windows
+- Any OS other than Windows